-Welcome to the 44th Annual Open Sheep Show held in Sussex County, NJ.
+Welcome to the 45th Annual Open Sheep Show held in Sussex County, NJ.
 The Committee warmly invites you to participate in these events, planned for the enjoyment of all.
 We are proud of our attractive livestock facilities and we want you to utilize the improvements we add each year for the comfort of the animals, exhibitors, and the public.
 We are confident your participation will add to the exceptional quality we have always had at our show.

-Additional information call: Tammy Didyk Rogers Show Director 973-600-1068 Email: asensale@njstatefair.com or thayes@njstate-fair.com Agricultural Division (973) 948-5500 x 238
+Additional information call: Tammy Didyk Rogers Show Director 973-600-1068

+Email: asensale@njstatefair.com or thayes@njstate-fair.com

+Agricultural Division (973) 948-5500 x 238
-OPEN BREED SHOW

-RULES & REGULATIONS
+OPEN BREED SHOW RULES & REGULATIONS

-- 1. The show is open to all registered sheep breeds. - 2.
-Vet check and penning of animals will be between 10:00am and 8:00pm Friday, August 5th.
-All entries must be in place before 8:00 am Saturday, August 6th.
-Judging will begin at 8:30 am Saturday and 8:30 am Sunday.
+- 1. The show is open to all registered sheep breeds. - Vet check and penning of animals will be between 10:00am and 8:00pm Friday, August 4th.
+All entries must be in place before 8:00 am Saturday, August 5th.
+Judging will begin at 9:00 am Saturday and 9:00 am Sunday.
 Initial straw bedding will be provided.
-Animals shall remain in their pens until 3:00 pm on Sunday, August 7th unless released earlier by show director.
+Animals shall remain in their pens until 3:00 pm on Sunday, August 6th unless released earlier by show director.
 Premiums will be forfeited if animals are removed from pens prior to official release. - 3.
 Premiums will be mailed. - 4.
 Exhibitors must present registration certificates for each animal at check-in.
 No leased animals allowed.
 Appropriate tags must be in the animals' ear at vet check. - 5.
 Rabies vaccination is required for each sheep - 6.
 Each exhibitor will be limited to two premiums and ribbons in a single class and one premium and ribbon in a group class. - 7.
-NEW JERSEY SHEEP must be accompanied by a valid (official) certificate of Veterinary examination signed by an accredited New Jersey Veterinarian.
+NEW JERSEY SHEEP ATTENDING A NEW JERSEY FAIR/SHOW: - Must be accompanied by a valid (official) Certificate of Veterinary Inspection (CVI) or Animal Health Certificate (AHC) signed by an accredited New Jersey Veterinarian.
 The certificate must state that all sheep originate from a flock observed by a veterinarian and the flock has been found to be free of foot rot, sore mouth, or any other infectious or contagious diseases.
-The official New Jersey Certificate of Veterinarian Examination is valid for 30 days in New Jersey.
-All sheep must be individually identified by flock and scrapie tags in the ear and listed on the health certificate.
-ENTERING SHEEP INTO the State of New Jersey must be in compliance with New Jersey health requirements & regulations.
-Sheep entering New Jersey must be accompanied by an official health certificate approved by the state of origin and in compliance with General Requirements, inspected by an accredited licensed veterinarian approved by the Animal Health Official of state of origin, veterinarians in the employ of State Animal Health Agency and Animal Health Division, United States Department of Agriculture.
-Name & address of consignor (owner).
-Origin (home) of sheep, if different from owner's residence.
-Name & address of consignee (destination-SCF&HS).
-Description including species, breed, age, sex, and positive identification registration number in ear.
-Statement that examining veterinarian has personally inspected the animals described and found them to be free from visible symptoms of infectious, contagious, or communicable diseases or known exposure thereto within 30 days of shipment.
-All sheep from states with endemic Bluetongue, as determined by the USDA, except sheep imported for slaughter, must be tested negative within 30 days prior to entry.
-All animals must be clean and properly conditioned.
-Please consult the health regulations under the Exhibitor General Information for other health regulations.
+The official New Jersey CVI or AHC is valid for 30 days in New Jersey.
+All sheep must be individually identified by flock and scrapie tags in the ear and listed on the health certificate. - All sheep, of any age, must be identified by USDA approved official identification approved ear tag and/or tattoo.
+A microchip is also acceptable but it must be a USDA approved device.
+If a microchip is used for ID, the animal owner must bring the microchip reader to the fair.